-Not everyone wants to plan their whole day trip to Neuschwanstein from Munich.
+Not everyone wants to plan their whole day trip to Neuschwanstein from Munich on their own.
 If the thought of booking your own transportation, and navigating the German rail or Autobahn scares you, that's okay!
 Take a guided tour to Neuschwanstein.

 The tours generally take about 9-10 hours and leave from different locations in Munich.
-Just note that most of these tours don't include the Neuschwanstein castle tour tickets, or to the other castles.
+Just note that most of these tours don't include the Neuschwanstein castle tour tickets or the other castles.
 There are some stops for lunch, but lunch is also not included.

-Some of these tours can book up fast so make sure you book them before you go!
+Some of these tours can book up fast so make sure you book them now if you can!